 Participate in EMAT training and exercise activities.

-Act as liaison between GEMA-HS, local director making request and EMAT members.
+Act as liaison between GEMA-HS and the local director making the request and deployable EMAT members.

-Staff the EMAT Liaison position in the SOC as needed.
+Staff the EMAT Liaison position in the State Operations Center (SOC) as needed.

-Ensure proper documentation including ICS 214 is completed during assigned shifts at the SOC.
+Ensure proper documentation, including an ICS 214, is completed during assigned shifts at the SOC.

 Fill EMAT requests by contacting team members and providing them with a specific deployment briefing based on the completed EMAT Request Form.